Sibo-Ding/ECO395M-ML-Homeworks/Exercise 4/Exercise-4-Answer.md

 I compare the average interests of all categories of two clusters.
 All interests for cluster 1 are higher than those for cluster 2, meaning users in cluster 1 are more active on Twitter.
+The company can focus on cluster 1 to have more active response.

 <table>
 <colgroup>